uulm-smart-sensing/documentation/Readme.md

 The Software Requirement section includes the requirements and specifications for the project.
 Both the functional and non-functional requirements are defined here. \
 The aim is to ensure that the project fulfils the desired functions and meets the requirements of the users.

-For more information on software requirements, see the [Software Requirement Document](./Software%20requirements%20document/SRD.pdf).
+For more information about the requirements of this project, see the [Software Requirement Document](./Software%20requirements%20document/SRD.pdf).

 ## Software Design